Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 When an object creates a Comm, it should pass a `target` argument, a string key used to identify the handler for the other side.

-Each widget has four primary methods:
+Each widget has six primary methods:

 - `open(data?)`, which sends a `comm_open` message
 - `send(data)`, which sends a `widget_msg` message